GCC is investing in research and technical assistance to disseminate tools, data, and approaches that advocates or cities can use to make

 “Filling the Financing Gap for Equitable Transit-Oriented Development: Lessons from Atlanta, Denver, the San Francisco Bay Area, and the Twin Cities.”
 Enterprise Community Partners and Low Income Investment Fund.
 Read Article >

 “Building and Preserving Affordable Homes Near Transit: Affordable TOD as a Greenhouse Gas Reduction and Equity Strategy.”
-California Housing Partnership Corporation.
+TransForm and the California Housing Partnership Corporation.
 Read Article >

 “The Effect of Light Rail Transit on Body Mass Index and Physical Activity.”
 American Journal of Preventative Medicine.Read Article >